 Simple English definitions for legal terms

-Read a random definition: structure
+Read a random definition: entry for marriage in speech

 A financial-responsibility act is a law in a state that requires drivers to show proof of insurance or other financial responsibility before they can get a license or register their vehicle.
 This means that drivers have to have a way to pay for any damages they might cause in an accident.
 It's like a rule that helps make sure everyone is responsible and prepared when they drive on the roads.